Help Center

 • No-code: The ability to create AI models, or set up workflows, without writing any code

 • Performance: Simply put, how well the AI Block does based on the information it has.
-Learn more about how we measure performance.

 • Prediction: What the AI Block believes to be the right label for an unseen data point.